cord-burmeister/x3plus_docs/docs/11-L1 - Base/150-Odometry.md

 - **Non-Systematic**: Environmental factors (e.g., wheel slippage, uneven terrain).

 Odometry is often combined with SLAM (Simultaneous Localization and Mapping) or external references like GPS to correct drift and improve long-term accuracy.

-## Odometry

-Odometry systems estimate a robot’s pose and velocity based on its motion.
-These estimates are obtained from various sensors, including IMUs, LIDAR, RADAR, VIO, and wheel encoders.
-It’s important to note that IMUs tend to drift over time, while wheel encoders drift over the distance traveled.
-As a result, these sensors are often used together to mitigate each other’s limitations.

-The odometry frame (often referred to as ‘odom frame’) and its associated transformation are used by a robot’s odometry system to continuously publish localization information.
-However, this information becomes less accurate over time or distance due to sensor modalities and drift effects.
-Despite this limitation, the robot can still utilize this data for immediate navigation tasks, such as collision avoidance.
-To maintain consistently accurate odometry information over extended periods, the map frame provides globally accurate data that is used to correct any inaccuracies in the odom frame.

 ## References